10 First Aid Skills Everyone Should Know

 • Venous Bleeding: With a severed vein, more blood will come out of the wound.
 The blood will not spurt but instead comes out steadily.
 Venous bleeding can be dangerous in some situations, especially if multiple veins have been affected.

 • Arterial Bleeding: This is the most critical type of bleeding.
-The blood will come out in spurts and will be a brighter red color.
+The blood will come out in spurts and be brighter red.
 Because arteries are typically under so much pressure, it is crucial to put lots of pressure on the wound to stop the bleeding.
 The heart is literally pumping blood right out of the body!
-A common mistake that people make is not applying enough pressure to the wound.
+A common mistake is not applying enough pressure to the wound.

 When arterial bleeding has occurred, you need to apply direct pressure to the wound with a clean, sterile pad, then elevate the injured area above the heart.